- Our Stowe Hotel

 Since it was my first evening in Vermont I had a Manhattan made with local maple liqueur and syrup.
 We shared PEI mussels, which are its most popular dish and no wonder.
 It comes with toasted French bread for dipping in the creamy garlicky broth and I really just wanted a spoon to eat every last drop.

 The other highlight of our light dinner was the maple crème brulee we had for dessert.
 The custard is perfect and the topping is perfectly caramelized maple sugar and not overly sweet.
-We came back later in the week for dessert and tea so we could have it again.
+We came back later in the week for dessert and nightcaps so we could have it again.

-Their German/Austrian style beers are the real deal: malty or wheaty, full bodied and balanced— and NOT super hopped.
+Their German/Austrian style beers are the real deal: malty or wheaty, full-bodied and balanced— and NOT super hopped.
 I’d put them up against anything we drink on our trips to Munich.